 Water spinach 空心菜 (kong xin cai)

 Water spinach 空心菜 (kong xin cai) is also known as ong choy, kang kong, water convolvulus, swamp cabbage and water morning glory.
 It is one of the most common and most popular asian vegetables.
+Many Southeast Asian soups contain this vegetables.
 Click for more information and recipes.

 Wolfberry leaves 枸杞叶 (gou qi ye)